evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/20-event-architecture.md

 # Chapter 20 — Event Architecture

-> *The Event Architecture defines the event-driven communication model of the Coach Portal, enabling asynchronous workflows, scalable integrations, AI orchestration and distributed business processes across the EVOXA platform.*
+> *The Event Architecture chapter defines the event-driven communication model used by the Nutritionist Portal, enabling scalable, asynchronous and loosely coupled interactions across the EVOXA ecosystem.*

 ---

 # Executive Summary

-The Coach Portal follows an Event-Driven Architecture (EDA) in which business activities generate immutable domain events.
+The Nutritionist Portal adopts an Event-Driven Architecture (EDA) where business activities produce immutable domain events.

-Rather than tightly coupling services through direct communication, business capabilities interact by publishing and consuming events through a centralized Event Platform.
+Instead of tightly coupling systems through synchronous requests, business events are published to the EVOXA Event Platform, allowing multiple services to react independently.

-This architecture enables scalability, resilience, observability and extensibility while reducing dependencies between domains.
+This architecture supports scalability, resilience, extensibility and real-time processing.

 ---